aminghrz/LangChit/README.md

       email: your_email@example.com
       first_name: Your
       last_name: Name
-      password: your_hashed_password
+      password: pass
       roles: [admin, editor, viewer]
 cookie:
   expiry_days: 30
   key: your_secret_key
   name: your_cookie_name
 ```

-2. Update the authentication section to load from the YAML file.
+Remember that passwords will be hashed everytime the user information is saved.
+You can change the password in .yaml file anytime you want.

 ### Graph Customization
 The LangGraph workflow can be easily modified in the graph definition section.
 Key components: